yp-edu/yp-edu.github.io/pages/_drafts/my-phd.md

 ## Resources

-You can read my proposal about "Interpretability for Multi-Agent Systems Safety" [here](/assets/files/my-phd_proposal.pdf), to which correspond a public PhD offer (soo available).
+You can read my proposal about "Interpretability for Multi-Agent Systems Safety" [here](/assets/files/my-phd_proposal.pdf), to which correspond a public PhD offer (soon available).